-Stockholder Proposals for 2025 Annual Meeting
+Stockholder Proposals for 2026 Annual Meeting

-Stockholders who intend to present proposals at the 2025 Annual Meeting of Stockholders, and who wish to have those proposals included in the Company's proxy statement for the 2025 Annual Meeting, must be certain that those proposals are received at the principal executive offices of the Company at 902 Carnegie Center Boulevard, Suite 520, Princeton, New Jersey 08540; Attention: Corporate Secretary, no later than December 3, 2024.
-If such proposal is in compliance with all of the requirements of Rule 14a-8 under the Exchange Act, it will be included in the proxy statement for the 2025 Annual Meeting and set forth on the form of proxy issued for such annual meeting of stockholders.
+Stockholders who intend to present proposals at the 2026 Annual Meeting of Stockholders, and who wish to have those proposals included in the Company's proxy statement for the 2026 Annual Meeting, must be certain that those proposals are received at the principal executive offices of the Company at 902 Carnegie Center Boulevard, Suite 520, Princeton, New Jersey 08540; Attention: Corporate Secretary, no later than December 2, 2025.
+If such proposal is in compliance with all of the requirements of Rule 14a-8 under the Exchange Act, it will be included in the proxy statement for the 2026 Annual Meeting and set forth on the form of proxy issued for such annual meeting of stockholders.
 It is recommended that any such proposal be sent by certified mail, return receipt requested.

 The Company's current bylaws set forth the process by which stockholder proposals that are not submitted for inclusion in the Company's proxy materials pursuant to Rule 14a-8 under the Exchange Act may be brought before an annual meeting.
 For business to be properly brought before an annual meeting by a stockholder, such proposed business must constitute a proper matter for stockholder action, which includes the nomination of directors, and the stockholder must have given timely notice thereof in writing to the Company and satisfied the other requirements set forth in the Company's bylaws.
-To be timely, a stockholder's notice must be delivered to the Secretary of the Company at the principal executive offices of the Company, not later than 5:00 p.m., Eastern time, 120 days before and not earlier than 150 days before the first anniversary of the date of the proxy statement being released to the Company's stockholders for the preceding year's annual meeting of stockholders; provided, however, that if an annual meeting of stockholders is called for a date that is not within 30 days before or after the anniversary date of the preceding year's annual meeting, then, in order to be timely, a stockholder's notice must be received by the Company no earlier than the 150th day prior to the date of such annual meeting and no later than 5:00 p.m., Eastern time, on the later of (a) the 120th day prior to the date of such annual meeting, as originally convened, or (b) the tenth day following the day on which public announcement of the date of such meeting is first made.
-The stockholder notice must comply with the information requirements set forth in the Company's bylaws.
-To be timely for purposes of the 2025 Annual Meeting of Stockholders (assuming the date of such annual meeting is within 30 days before or after the one-year anniversary of the Annual Meeting to which this Proxy Statement relates), the notice must be received no earlier than November 3, 2024 and no later than 5:00 p.m., Eastern Time, on December 3, 2024.
+To be timely, a stockholder's notice must be delivered to the Secretary of the Company at the principal executive offices of the Company, not later than 5:00 p.m., Eastern Time, 120 days before and not earlier than 150 days before the first anniversary of the date of the proxy statement being released to the Company's stockholders for the preceding year's annual meeting of stockholders; provided, however, that if an annual meeting of stockholders is called for a date that is not within 30 days before or after the anniversary date of the preceding year's annual meeting, a stockholder's notice must be received by the Company no earlier than the 150th day prior to the date of such annual meeting and no later than 5:00 p.m., Eastern Time, on the later of (a) the 120th day prior to the date of such annual meeting, as originally convened, or (b) the tenth day following the day on which public announcement of the date of such meeting is first made.
+The stockholder s(assuming the date of such annual meeting is within 30 days before or after the annual meeting of Stockholders (assuming the date of such annual meeting is within 30 days before or after the one-year anniversary of the Annual Meeting of Stockholders (assuming the date of such annual meeting is within 30 days before or after the one-year anniversary of the Annual Meeting to which this Proxy Statement relates), the notice must be received no earlier than November 2, 2025 an